Rue Pierre Charron, Paris

 The Rue Pierre Charron (/fr/) is a street in the 8th arrondissement of Paris, near the Avenue Montaigne high-fashion district.

 History

 This street was once part of a single Rue de Morny that extended until the Place d'Iéna.
 Already with its present name, its section between the Avenue George V and the abovementioned place was renamed the Avenue Pierre Ier de Serbie in 1918.

 Le Gerny's is the name of a former Parisian nightclub located at 54 rue Pierre-Charron.
 The nightclub is now mostly known as the venue where Edith Piaf made her professional debut, after its owner and director Louis Leplee spotted her singing on a Paris street, and promoted her giving her the nickname la môme Piaf ("The Little Sparrow") in October 1935, when performing at his club.

+No. 49 was the Hôtel de M. de Lapisse and was used as the Headquarters of American General John Pershing during the First World War, then became a veterans' club of the American Legion as the Pershing Hall Hotel.

+No. 46 was the Embassy of Estonia in France from 1998 to 2005.

 Origin of the name

 Pierre Charron (1541–1603) was a French philosopher, author of Traité de la Sagesse (Treatise on Wisdom), and a friend of fellow philosopher Montaigne after whom the nearby Avenue Montaigne is named.